maierbn/opendihu/doc/sphinx/user/installation.rst

 Which branches are being developed can be checked on the overview page of the continuous integration tool, `CircleCI <https://app.circleci.com/pipelines/github/maierbn/opendihu>`_.

 From time to time there are `releases <https://github.com/maierbn/opendihu/releases>`_, e.g. there is version 1.0 from 15.04.2019 and newer ones.

-The `develop` branch is not guaranted to support Ubuntu versions before 20.04 anymore.
-TODO: We provide a release with the lastest version compatible with older versions of Ubuntu (down to Ubuntu 16.04).

 Prerequisites (starting from Ubuntu 20.04)
 ^^^^^^^^^^^^^^